Learning outcomes

 Understand learning data and receive a practical tool to help apply this knowledge in your company.

 As mentioned above, well-written learning outcomes focus on what the learner can concretely demonstrate after they complete the learning activity.
 A learning outcome is only useful if it is measurable.
-So, it should include the learning behaviors of the learner, the appropriate assessment method, and the specific criteria that demonstrates success.

 - learners will be able to identify which scenarios to apply each of the five types of conflict management.